 Q: How do you become a bone marrow donor?

 A: Please visit our How to Become a Donor page.
-The first step to being a donor is to register as a member on the Be The Match Registry, by complete a donor consent form.
-Second, a cheek swab sample is taken to determine your Human Leukocyte Antigen (HLA) type.
-The HLA type is, on be The Match Registry.
-If you are identified as a potential match, you are contacted for additional blood tests.
-If tests reflect a potentially successful match, a detailed information session is arranged so that you can decide whether or not to proceed.
+The first step to being a donor is to register to get on to the NMDP database of potential donors.
+First, a cheek swab sample is taken to determine your Human Leukocyte Antigen (HLA) type.
+The HLA type is listed in a computerized database, which is linked with the NMDP.
+If you are a potential match, you are contacted for additional blood tests.
+If laboratory tests reflect a potentially successful match, a detailed information session is arranged so that you can decide whether or not to proceed.
 If you decide to proceed, you are provided a full health screening before the actual bone marrow or PBSC collection.

 Q: Why are younger donors preferred?

 A: If you are between the ages of 18 and 44, patients especially need you.
 When more than one potential donor is a good HLA match for a patient, doctors will also consider other factors, including the donor’s age.
 Research shows that cells from younger donors lead to more successful transplants.
 That’s because younger donors produce more and higher-quality cells than older donors.

 Q: How do I register for the Be The Match registry?